davidspiv/celestial_mechanics/README.md

 ## Implementation ##
 Uses two separate strategies.

+A. **Terrestrial Planets** *(Mercury – Mars)*\
-1. For the Terrestrial planets (Mercury - Mars), the position of the planet is approximated using properties of a Kelperian Orbit.
+   The position of each planet is calculated using properties of a Keplerian Orbit:
-	* normalize the Mean Anomaly (M) to the specified date
+   1. Normalize the Mean Anomaly (M) to the specified date.
-	* solve for Eccentric Anomaly (E) using Newton's Method
+   2. Solve for the Eccentric Anomaly (E) using Newton's Method.
-	* convert position along the orbital plane into heliocentric 3d cartesian coordinates.
+   3. Convert the position along the orbital plane into heliocentric 3D Cartesian coordinates.

+B. **Jovian Planets** *(Jupiter – Neptune)*\
-2. For the Jovian planets (Jupiter - Neptune), the position of the planet is approximated by using an N-body model
+   The position of each planet is approximated with an N-body model to account for perturbations:
-	* follows the steps for Terrestrial planets (without normalizing to target date) in order to obtain initial state vectors
+   1. Obtain initial state vectors by following the same Keplerian orbit steps used for Terrestrial planets (excluding normalization to the target date).
-	* calculates the acceleration produced from other planets and the sun.
-	* numerically integrates all relevant acceleration vectors for each planet per time step
+   2. Calculate an acceleration vector by summing the gravitational effects from the Sun and other planets based on their mass and relative positions.
+   3. Use the 4th-order Runge-Kutta method to numerically integrate the acceleration vectors twice — once for velocity and again for position — over the specified time step.
-	* iterates over time steps until target time is reached
+   4. Iterate over time steps, repeating steps 2–3 until the target time is reached.

 ## Glossary ##
 **Astronomical units (AU)**